 Watkins Glen State Park

-If you prefer peace with quiet rather than music and crowds, you’ll find tranquility in abundance at Watkins Glen State Park.
+You’ll find tranquility in abundance at Watkins Glen State Park.
 The Gorge Trail is a must for any able-bodied visitor.
 It follows Glen Creek alongside – and sometimes under – its 19 waterfalls, past swirling pools and around and through water-sculpted rocks.
 Behind each turn in the path, beyond each water-carved tunnel, above every uphill climb is another brilliant view from every perspective – even if you are surrounded by crowds at this popular natural attraction.

-I was lucky to avoid crowds on my visit to the gorge last fall.
+I was lucky to avoid crowds on my visit to the gorge.
 We enjoyed a guided tour in the rain armed with ponchos and umbrellas provided by the Watkins Glen Harbor Hotel.
 The soft but soaking showers enhanced the beautiful surroundings.
 The creek ran a little higher and faster through its turning, dropping passageway and the vegetation along the banks released large drops from its shiny water-drenched foliage into the water below.

 Speaking of foliage: In mid-fall, when summer crowds subside, the hills surrounding Watkins Glen turn to vibrant shades of red, yellow and orange.
 The colors encircle the village and highlight picture-perfect scenes of farmhouses, croplands, barns and animals in the distance.